 One way of measuring park level of service is through acreage per 1,000 residents.
 This measurement is typically used when overcrowding is a concern or evaluating if additional parkland is needed to accommodate population growth.
-Hendersonville currently has 6.2 acres of parks per 1,000 residents (excluding unclassed open space properties) and 1,681 residents per park.
-The median for park agencies of similar size to Hendersonville provide 13 acres per thousand residents and 1,225 residents per park (National Recreation and Park Association - NRPA).
-If Hendersonville were to match level of service to meet peer cities, roughly another 86 acres of developed parkland will be needed by 2030 and 130 acres by 2050.
+Hendersonville currently has 6.4 acres of parks per 1,000 residents (excluding unclassed open space properties) and 1,681 residents per park.
+The median for park agencies of similar size to Hendersonville provide 13 acres per thousand residents and 1,225 residents per park (NRPA).
+If Hendersonville were to bring level of service to meet peer cities, roughly another 86 acres of developed parkland will be needed by 2030 and a total of 130 acres by 2050.